 All members of staff will work together to identify and monitor mental health concerns.
 Open communication between members of staff will help to create a 'first line' in supporting individual pupils and responding to disclosures.
 Staff will record information accurately and regularly on CPOMS in order to track concerns.
-This will complement the schools pastoral tracking processes (if you have something additional).
-In addition, senior and pastoral leaders (depends on your setting) will meet weekly/fortnightly to discuss any ongoing concerns and make suitable arrangements as required.
+If there is a fear that the student is in danger of immediate harm then the normal safeguarding procedures should be followed with an immediate referral to the designated safeguarding lead.
+If the student presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.